Properly storing potatoes increases shelf life

 For the Forgotten Potato…

 Store potatoes in a cool, dry place away from the light.
 I have a bin in a cupboard that's away from the dishwasher, as the dishwasher puts out a lot of heat.
 Line the bottom of the bin with newspaper or old paper bags to reduce moisture buildup.
 Don't put raw potatoes in the fridge, as they go slimy quicker.
 Try not to buy too many, though it's tempting to stock up.

 One time I had a shriveled potato that had grown shoots, so I cut it into pieces (one shoot per piece) and planted them in the garden, as it was late spring.
 By September, I was able to dig up the resulting plants.
 Each piece produced a meal's worth of new potatoes for our family of three (about 10-12 little potatoes on each plant), so save this idea for spring if you happen to find a forgotten potato at the bottom of the bin!

 Reviewed September 2017

 Take the Next Step:

-- For more ideas on buying, storing and preparing all types of fruits and veggies, please visit The Dollar Stretcher Library.
+- For more frugal tips on buying, storing and preparing all types of fruits and veggies, visit The Dollar Stretcher Library.

 Share your thoughts about this article with the editor.